sohin10/Nike/README.md

 My final design was a soft launch of a new nike jordans sneaker, and you could move it, zoom in and out, and basically get a 360-degree view of the shoe using the mouse in order to purchase it.

+I began by separately coding each section; I started with the html page and the basics, then stylized it using CSS.
+Once I was satisfied with the appearance of the parts, I began working on the JavaScript page.
+I loaded the 3D model that I obtained online for free at sketchfab.com, and then I used various rotations and gsap to rotate the shoe as you scroll.
+Here I discovered the new trick of the sticky scroll bar (scrollY) that allows you to shift from one section to the next as you scroll, which was just what I wanted and required for my website.
+Using three js, I used the camera to put the shoe into my screen and adjusted the lighting such that the shoe (3D model) was illuminated as desired.
+Utilized the clock to determine how quickly or slowly I wanted the shoe's animation to occur, as well as the rendering mode and orbit control to manually move the shoe around in space.

 The code is currently a bit flawed, as the shoe does not move in desktop mode.
 However, if you switch to mobile view, you can observe the orbit control function of Three.js in action, which I thought was a really cool tool to apply on this website.

 #### Milestone 2 - CHANGES